Ship: 19th and 20th centuries

-Ship designs stayed fairly unchanged until the late 19th century.
-The industrial revolution, new mechanical methods of propulsion, and the ability to construct ships from metal triggered an explosion in ship design.
-Factors including the quest for more efficient ships, the end of long running and wasteful maritime conflicts, and the increased financial capacity of industrial powers created an avalanche of more specialized boats and ships.
-Ships built for entirely new functions, such as firefighting, rescue, and research, also began to appear.
+The Second Industrial Revolution in particular led to new mechanical methods of propulsion, and the ability to construct ships from metal triggered an explosion in ship design.
+These led to the development of long-distance commercial ships and Ocean liners, as well as technological changes including the Marine steam engine, screw propellers, triple expansion engines and others.
+Factors included the quest for more efficient ships, the end of long running and wasteful maritime conflicts, and the increased financial capacity of industrial powers created more specialized ships and other maritime vessels.
+Ship types built for entirely new functions that appeared by the 20th century included research ships, offshore support vessels (OSVs), Floating production storage and offloading (FPSOs), Pipe and cable laying ships, drill ships and Survey vessels.